-Criteria JORC Code explanation Commentary of fine/coarse material.
+Criteria JORC Code explanation Commentary preferential loss/gain of fine/coarse material. • There is no observed relationship or bias between sample recovery and grade.
 Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc.) photography.
 The total length and percentage of the relevant intersections logged.
-Samples are logged for lithology, structure, alteration, rock quality and magnetic susceptibility.
+Surface Sampling Samples were logged for lithology as far as possible given the weathered conditions of most samples.
+Measurements were also recorded for any structures present within each sampled interval.
+Drilling Samples are logged for lithology, structure, alteration, rock quality and magnetic susceptibility.
 Structure, RQD and mag sus are quantitative measurements.
 All core is photographed by tray.
-Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
+Sub- sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc. and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
-PQ core is cut and sampled as quarter core.
+Drilling PQ core is cut and sampled as quarter core.
 HQ core is cut as half core.
 The orientation line is used as a cutting guide to ensure consistency in sampling.
 The sampling interval and technique is considered appropriate for the style of mineralisation, and it is consistent with the techniques used by Misima Mines Ltd (Placer) during the previous exploration and mining phase of the project.
-The sample size is appropriate to the observed mineralisation style and historical geostatistical distribution of gold values.
-Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+The sample size is appropriate to the observed mineralisation style and historical geostatistical distribution of gold values Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc., the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
-Standard reference materials are inserted at a frequency of one per 20 samples.
-Field duplicates were inserted at a frequency of one per 20 samples.
-Blanks are inserted at a frequency of one per 50 samples.
+Surface Sampling Standard reference materials were inserted at a frequency of one per 20 samples Field duplicates were inserted at a frequency of one per 20 samples No blank materials were used.
 QAQC performance is tracked using acQuire database software.
 Acceptable levels of accuracy have been achieved using these techniques.
+Drilling Standard reference materials are inserted at a frequency of one per 20 samples.
+Field duplicates were inserted at a frequency of one per 20 samples.